Analysis: Who’s pulled ahead in UW’s quarterback competition?

 But Patrick O’Brien has also put himself in position to compete for a starting job.

 In his first spring in Seattle, the 6-foot-5, 245-pound graduate transfer — who previously played at both Colorado State and Nebraska — moved the ball more consistently than any other UW quarterback.
-He showcased the arm strength, touch, willingness and understanding of the system to efficiently push the ball down field.
+He showcased the arm strength, touch, willingness and understanding of the system to efficiently push the ball downfield.

 Simply put, O’Brien — who started 12 games and threw for 3,394 yards with 16 touchdowns and nine interceptions in the last two seasons at CSU — made more plays than Morris.